syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <img alt="Selection-unit" src="Images\selection\maui-datagrid-selection-unit.png" width="404" height="392" />

->Note : It is not possible to set `NavigationMode.Row` when cell selection is enabled (SelectionUnit is Cell or Any).
+N> : It is not possible to set `NavigationMode.Row` when cell selection is enabled (SelectionUnit is Cell or Any).

 ## Current Cell Navigation
 The Keyboard navigation through the cells and rows is determined based on the [NavigationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_NavigationMode) property.
 The [NavigationMode.Cell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridNavigationMode.html#Syncfusion_Maui_DataGrid_DataGridNavigationMode_Cell) allows you to navigate between the cells in a row as well as between rows.
 The [NavigationMode.Row](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridNavigationMode.html#Syncfusion_Maui_DataGrid_DataGridNavigationMode_Row) allows you to navigate only between rows.